buildpacks/docs/content/docs/reference/package-config.md

 - #### `dependencies` _(list, optional)_
   <br>

   A set of dependent buildpack locations, for packaging a meta-buildpack.
-Each dependent buildpack location corresponds to an [order group][order group] within the meta-buildpack being packaged, and must have **one** of the following fields:
+Each dependent buildpack location must correspond to an [order group][order group] within the meta-buildpack being packaged, and must have **one** of the following fields:

   - **`uri`** _(string)_
     <br>